galihap76/collector/README.md

 # Features
 **-Information gathering phone numbers**

-You can do this on some phone numbers and get isp, country, time zone, country code, national number and international number.
+You can do this on some phone numbers and get internet service provider, country, time zone, country code, national number and international number.

 **-Information gathering github account**